 The tire tread width plays an important role in tire construction as it influences vehicle safety, handling, and overall performance.
 The tread width has to deal with tire water displacement properties, traction and grip, and vehicle load distribution.
 When choosing tires, it's essential to consider your specific driving needs, vehicle type, and typical road conditions to select the most appropriate tread width.
-Today, we will focus mostly on 225 and 245 tire tread widths.
+Today, we will focus primarily on 225 and 245 tire tread widths.

 225 Tire Tread Width